crpietschmann/portfolio/_imports/_posts/2011-08-24-mixing-some-dynamic-ness-with-ironjs-in-net-4.markdown

 <h3>Using Dynamics (via DynamicCommonObject class) to Retrieve Object Values</h3>

-<p>Wouldn’t it be nice to use Dynamics to get at the JavaScript object values?
-Yes, I agree that it would be.</p>
+Wouldn’t it be nice to use Dynamics to get at the JavaScript object values?
+Yes, I agree that it would be.

-<p>Here’s an example of performing the previous example by using the DynamicCommonObject wrapper class (code listed below) to do it with .NET 4.0’s Dynamic object support.</p>
+Here’s an example of performing the previous example by using the DynamicCommonObject wrapper class (code listed below) to do it with .NET 4.0’s Dynamic object support.

 <pre class="csharpcode">var obj = <span class="kwrd">new</span> DynamicCommonObject(result <span class="kwrd">as</span> CommonObject);